itirabasso/buidler-erasure/README.md

 ## What

-This plugin will help you integrate your dapp with the erasure protocol by letting you easily invoke erasure's contracts and interact with them.
+This plugin helps you integrate your dapp with the erasure protocol by letting you easily consume erasure's contracts and interact with them.

 ## Installation